LAST UPDATED: November 27, 2019

 Whether in bright or low-light conditions, a good scope will assist you with getting the perfect shot.
 Our pick for the best crossbow scope goes to the Vortex Crossfire.

-For a more budget-friendly option, try the UTG Crossbow Scope.
+For a more budget-friendly option, try the TRUGLO Crossbow Compact Scope.